bilal-fazlani/bson-json-to-csv/README.md

 | jane  |                |                   | java     | delhi     | scala    | big data |

-Notice that as shown in above example, the order of json fields may not reflect exactly same in the csv.
+Notice that as shown in above example, the order of json fields (columns) may not reflect exactly same in the csv.
 However the indexes of arrays will be maintained correctly.

+Order of rows will be same as json records.